 In any case, it’s prudent to take a step back and evaluate your personal expenses.
 Knowing how much your legacy program truly costs might help you put the expense of a software modernization project into perspective.

-Before we discuss the costs of modernization, we’d want to explain mastering software modernization and how it’s done.
+Before we discuss the costs of modernization, we’d want to explain mastering legacy software modernization and how it’s done.
 Once you’ve decided to update your legacy application, you must choose one of the approaches outlined below.

 First, you can rebuild the application’s code using a contemporary and dependable programming language.
 This strategy frequently results in overestimated costs and time periods, so thoroughly review your project before deciding to change the code.